 Before this study, the FDA had categorized Depakote as a "D class" drug for pregnant women, meaning that the potential benefit of the drug to women during pregnancy for treating migraines may be acceptable even though taking the drug poses certain risks.
 In light of this study, however, the FDA re-categorized Depakote as an "X class" drug, meaning the risk to pregnant woman and their children clearly outweighs any possible benefit of the drug.
 Finally, the FDA warned that pregnant women should only take Depakote for epilepsy or bipolar disorder if other drugs have proven ineffective.

 During the first half of 2013, about three dozen lawsuits were filed against Abbott Laboratories, the manufacturer of Depakote, by the minor children of women who took the drug while pregnant or by the families or guardians of those children.
 The plaintiffs who filed those lawsuits claimed that they suffered serious injuries, including spina bifida and heart defects, from being exposed to Depakote before birth.

 Many of these Depakote birth defect lawsuits are based on the claim that Abbott Laboratories failed to warn doctors and patients about the risk of adverse side effects such as birth defects.
 Under product liability law manufacturers have a duty to warn users about any risks or dangers their products may carry.
 Failing to do so, can open companies up to liability.
 If the lawsuits are successful, plaintiffs could be awarded financial compensation for their medical expenses, lost wages, and pain and suffering.

-Get Legal Help for a Depakote Claim
+Get Legal Help Your Depakote Claim